 The local Investments in Networks for Knowledge and Skill-share (LINKS)

-- Skills anticipation and matching is improved through platforms, partnerships, insights, and access to relevant data
+- Skills anticipation and matching are improved through platforms, partnerships, insights, and access to relevant data.